livurz/WHSTechNotes/journal.md

 Cell phone bans in schools can have both beneficial and detrimental effects on students.
 While they may reduce distractions and potential for cheating, they also limit access to communication and learning tools, potentially leading to increased student stress and resistance.
 # may 5, 2025
 i think 100 men can defeat a gorilla if they are all determan and they can overwelm the gorlia
+# may 12, 2025
+i think they can go to jail becasue of the arsson and that is a big fellonly